Unseasonably warm and dry this week

 High fire hazards due to dry and breezy conditions

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- We start the work week with some cloud cover, courtesy of a weak system passing through, but the good news is that sunshine makes a return to the weather picture late in the day.
-Highs should range from the upper 60′s to lower 70′s.
-High pressure takes over, providing us with sunny skies and unseasonably warm temperatures for Tuesday, Wednesday and Thursday, with readings approaching the 70′s to the 80 degree mark--a good 15 to 20 degrees above normal.
+(KWQC) -- A mix of high clouds and sunshine expected today with high temperature getting into the 70s with a south wind 10-15 mph.
+A clear sky is expected tonight with lows in the upper 40s to near 50°.
+Warmer temperatures are expected through the middle of the week with highs in the upper 70s to lower 80s with low humidity.
 This could also mean increasingly high fire danger for dry farmland and fields through the end of the week (something to keep in mind).
 Showers and possibly a few thunderstorms move back in Friday night into Saturday,

 Copyright 2023 KWQC.
 All rights reserved.